-We support JPG, GIF, PNG, SVG, and BMP files up to 6 MB.
+We support JPG, GIF, PNG, WebP, and SVG files up to 6 MB.

 We highly recommend users optimize their images before uploading them to maximize the project’s loading time.
 Scroll to the end of this article to find out more about adapting your images for Retina screens.